 This study included both older adolescents and adults, but did not include pre-pubertal children.
 The power of the simple questions was consistent across all ages tested.
 Although we won’t know until a similar childhood study is done, I expect the same three questions would be useful in children — perhaps even more so, because nausea is even more common in childhood migraines.

 For children, though, I would also add a question about family history.
-About 90 percent of children with common migraines have a family history of migraines, especially on the mother’s side of the family.
+About 90 percent of children with common migraines have a family history of them, especially on the mother’s side of the family.